gwdg/vagrant-shibboleth/README.md

 1. Service Provider / Unauthenticated

-   Open the URL https://sp.example.org/secure-all in your web-browser on the host.
+   On your host, open the URL https://sp.example.org/secure-all in your favorite web-browser.

    Please accept 'insecure' https connection since this is a self-signed certificate.